Retiring in Europe: Long-Stay Visa Options (2026)

 Dreaming of retiring to the Mediterranean?
 You’re not alone — but the Schengen Area’s 90-day limit means you can’t just move to Spain or Italy on a tourist entry.
-The good news: several European countries offer long-stay visas designed for retirees with passive income or savings.
-Here’s how to make it happen.
+Several European countries offer long-stay visas designed for retirees with passive income or savings.
+Portugal, Spain, France, Greece, and Italy each have a route — with different income thresholds, durations, and tax implications.
+Here’s how to compare them and apply.

 ⚡ Retiring in Europe: Quick Facts